-As part of the MHPP project, the University of Warwick in partnership with the Enterprise Research Centre (Prof Stephen Roper) conducted a survey of 1,900 private sector employees across the ME region and found that absence of work contributed to over 25% loss of productivity.
+As part of the MHPP project, the University of Warwick in partnership with the Enterprise Research Centre (Professor Stephen Roper) conducted a survey of 1,900 private-sector employees across the ME region and found that absence of work contributed to over 25% loss of productivity.

-WMG, Warwick (Prof Caroline Meyer, Dr Carla Toro, Dr Krishane Patel and Laura Chandler) are also leading on providing a suite of evidence-based interventions to improve the mental health of employees in diverse work settings across the whole of the Midlands and explore the impact on productivity.
+WMG, Warwick (Professor Caroline Meyer, Dr Carla Toro, Dr Talar Moukhtarian, Dr Krishane Patel and Laura Chandler) are also leading on providing a suite of evidence-based interventions to improve the mental health of employees in diverse work settings across the whole of the Midlands and explore the impact on productivity.

-The trials will run from October 2020 to June 2022 and involve partners based at the department of Psychology (Dr Lukasz Walasek, Dr Nicole Tang), the University of Birmingham (Professor Steven Marwaha), Loughborough University (Dr Femidah Munir) and Mind.
+The trials will run from October 2020 to June 2022 and involve partners from the Department of Psychology (Dr Lukasz Walasek, Dr Nicole Tang), the University of Birmingham (Professor Steven Marwaha), Loughborough University (Dr Femidah Munir) and Mind.